You are here

 The Office of Services and Investment (SI) is responsible for U.S. trade policy relating to services, investment, and digital trade, including the negotiation, implementation, monitoring and enforcement of bilateral, regional and multilateral agreements.
 This work covers all sectors of the U.S. economy, including the financial, telecommunications, computer, energy, environmental, express delivery, and distribution services sectors, and the natural resources sectors.
 SI also represents the United States on services, investment, and digital trade issues at Asia-Pacific Economic Cooperation (APEC), G20, Organization for Economic Cooperation and Development (OECD), United Nations, World Trade Organization (WTO), and other international organization meetings.
 In addition, SI plays a role in considering the potential national security implications of foreign investment, as the office with lead responsibility for USTR participation on the interagency Committee on Foreign Investment in the United States (CFIUS), and supports USTR's representative on the Board of Directors of the Overseas Private Investment Corporation (OPIC).

 The Office of Southeast Asia and Pacific is responsible for enhancing trade and investment relations bilaterally with the ten countries in Southeast Asia as well as Australia, New Zealand and the Pacific Islands.
 The office leads the negotiation and implementation of U.S. trade agreements with Southeast Asia and the Pacific, including the administration and operation of U.S. FTAs with Australia and Singapore.
 It leads policy development and coordinates trade negotiations and trade dialogues, including under our bilateral Trade and Investment Framework Agreements, with the countries in Southeast Asia and the Pacific.
 The office also works to advance our relations regionally, including through initiatives with the Association of Southeast Asian Nations (ASEAN).
-In addition, the office works with the Southeast Asian countries, Australia and New Zealand to coordinate efforts on APEC and the WTO Doha negotiations.
+In addition, the office works with the Southeast Asian countries, Australia and New Zealand to coordinate efforts at APEC and the WTO.